-Notice is hereby given that the annual meeting (the "Annual Meeting") of the stockholders of Celsion Corporation, a Delaware corporation (the "Company"), will be held at 10:00 a.m.
-EDT on Monday, June 15, 2020.
-You will be able to participate in the Annual Meeting, vote your shares electronically and submit your questions during the live webcast of the meeting through the link www.virtualshareholdermeeting.com/CLSN2020 and entering your 16 digit control number found on the enclosed voting form.
-We have adopted this technology to expand access to the meeting, improve communications and impose lower costs on our stockholders, the company and the environment.
+Notice is hereby given that the annual meeting (the "Annual Meeting") of the stockholders of Celsion Corporation, a Delaware corporation (the "Company"), will be held at 10:00 a.m., local time, on Friday, June 4, 2021.
+You will be able to attend the Annual Meeting, vote, and submit your questions during the meeting via live webcast through the link www.virtualshareholdermeeting.com/CLSN2021 and entering your 16-digit control number included on the notice of Internet availability of the proxy materials, on your proxy card or in the instructions that accompanied your proxy materials.
+We have adopted this technology to expand access to the meeting, improve communications and impose lower costs on our stockholders, the Company and the environment.
 We believe virtual meetings enable increased stockholder participation from locations around the world.
 Additionally, given the heightened concerns around COVID-19, the virtual meeting format allows us to continue to proceed with the meeting while mitigating the potential health and safety risks to participants.
 The Annual Meeting shall be held for the following purposes, all as more fully described in the accompanying Proxy Statement:

-- 1) To elect two Class I Directors, each to serve until the Annual Meeting of Stockholders in 2023 and until their respective successors are duly elected and qualified; - 2) To approve, by a non-binding advisory vote, executive compensation for the Company's executive officers; - 3) To approve, by a non-binding advisory vote, the frequency by which future advisory votes on executive compensation will occur; - 4) To ratify the selection of WithumSmith+Brown PC ("Withum") as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2020; - 5) To consider and act upon an Amendment to the Celsion Corporation 2018 Stock Incentive Plan to increase the aggregate number of shares of common stock that may be delivered pursuant to all awards granted under the 2018 Plan; and - 6) To consider and act upon any other matters that may properly come before the Annual Meeting and any adjournment or postponement thereof.
+- 1) To elect one Class II Director to serve until the Annual Meeting of Stockholders in 2024 and until a successor is duly elected and qualified; - 2) To ratify the selection of WithumSmith+Brown PC ("Withum") as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2021; - 3) To grant discretionary authority to the Board of Directors to amend the Company's Certificate of Incorporation, as amended, to increase the number of shares of the Company's common stock authorized for issuance from 112,500,000 to 172,500,000 at any time on or prior to the date of the 2022 Annual Meeting of Stockholders; - 4) To consider and act upon an Amendment to the Celsion Corporation 2018 Stock Incentive Plan (the "Plan") to increase the aggregate number of shares of common stock that may be delivered pursuant to all awards granted under the 2018 Plan; and - 5) To consider and act upon any other matters that may properly come before the Annual Meeting and any adjournment or postponement thereof.

-The close of business on April 22, 2020 has been fixed as the record date for the determination of stockholders of the Company entitled to notice of, and to vote at, the Annual Meeting.
-Only stockholders of record at the close of business on April 22, 2020 are entitled to notice of, and to vote at, the Annual Meeting and any adjournment or postponement thereof.
+The close of business on April 5, 2021 has been fixed as the record date for the determination of stockholders of the Company entitled to notice of, and to vote at, the Annual Meeting.
+Only stockholders of record at the close of business on April 5, 2021 are entitled to notice of, and to vote at, the Annual Meeting and any adjournment or postponement thereof.

-All stockholders are cordially invited to participate in the Annual Meeting.
+All stockholders are cordially invited to attend the Annual Meeting.
 However, whether or not you expect to attend via the live webcast, please complete, sign, date and return the enclosed Proxy Card as promptly as possible in the envelope provided for that purpose.
 Returning your Proxy Card will ensure your representation and help to ensure the presence of a quorum at the Annual Meeting.
 Your proxy is revocable, as set forth in the accompanying Proxy Statement.
 Therefore, you may attend the Annual Meeting and vote your shares via the live webcast even if you send in your Proxy Card.